zhiyunjiang/satellite_tracker/README.md

 * Deploying

 `APPLICATION_URL` is the page url calls google cloud function.
+This url is used as the cors setting.

 ```
 $ gcloud functions deploy orbitals --trigger-http --runtime=python37 --set-env-vars APPLICATION_URL=<application url>